Looking to know yourself better?

 His insightful responses have prompted some individuals to look at this questionnaire as a window into a person’s innermost loves, dislikes, fears—basically everything that makes a person tick!

-Possibly, that’s why so many celebrities have chosen to participate Vanity Fair’s Proust Questionnaire.
+Possibly, that’s why so many celebrities have chosen to participate in the questionnaire that was also published on the famous Vanity Fair’s website.

 The Proust Questionnaire became a regular staple of Vanity Fair in 1993.
 To be called upon to answer the questionnaire was viewed as an honor—almost like a validation of one’s craft standing out from the rest.